cenxky/show_code/README.md

 ```
 #### open resource file
-Sometimes, we wanna open the resource file to edit, as default `geidt` will open the file.
+Sometimes, we wanna open the resource file to edit, as default `gedit` will open the file.

 ```ruby
 ShowCode.open 'ShowCode::Code.new.greet'